aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.generation/code128parameters/_index.md

 ```

-Returns a human-readable string representation of this  CouponParameters .
+Returns a human-readable string representation of this  Code128Parameters .

 **Returns:**
-java.lang.String - A string that represents this  CouponParameters .
+java.lang.String - A string that represents this  Code128Parameters .
 ### wait() {#wait--}
 ```
 public final void wait()